mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 Given product goals, recommends product suggestions and priorities.
 Shows good judgment when prioritizing work, and effectively articulates the rationale behind it.
 Works with design, developers, and testers \(including both staff and contributors\) to align on priorities and execute on roadmap plans.
 Adept at making suggestions to help their team work in a high impact way.
 Asks questions and provides feedback that helps raise the quality bar of the team’s work as a whole.

-Effectively communicates with marketing, sales, and support teams to ensure the successful launch of feature and projects with some guidance and support from more senior product managers.
+Effectively communicates with Sales, Marketing, and Support teams to ensure the successful launch of feature and projects with some guidance and support from more senior product managers.
 Highly responsive to questions about product and roadmap questions, they act as a liaison by representing their team to other departments.
 Works with support team to address issues and document solutions and best practices.
 Demos new product features effectively on customer calls.
 Can effectively articulate key product differentiators based on their knowledge of the market and competitors.
 Communicates with customers to validate designs and product ideas.
 When gathering feature suggestions and feedback, makes sure to identify the underlying need driving requests.

 Learns new skills and establishes goals and context quickly by asking precise questions.
 Proactively provides project status updates.
 Gets things done, doesn’t drop the ball.